wso2/docs-is/en/docs/learn/multi-attribute-login.md

 1. Start WSO2 Identity Server and log in to the Management Console (`https://<IS_HOST>:<PORT>/carbon`) using your tenant credentials.

     !!! info
-         'admin' is the default administrative user in WSO2 Identity Server.
+         - Note that 'admin' is the default administrative user in WSO2 Identity Server.

-    !!! info
-         If you use multiple tenant domains, you need to configure the multi attribute login tenant-wise.
+         - If you use multiple tenant domains, you need to configure multi-attribute login tenant-wise.

-2. Click **Main** > **Identity Providers** > **Resident** and expand the **Login Policies** section.
+2. Click **Main** > **Identity Providers** > **Resident** and expand **Login Policies**.

 3. Expand **Multi Attribute Login** and select **Enable Multi Attribute Login**.

-4. Add claim URIs which allow for multi-attribute login in the given text box.
+4. Add claim URIs, which will allow multi-attribute login in the given text box.

       ![adding-claims-for-multi-attribute-login](../assets/img/learn/multi-attribute-login/adding-claims-for-multi-attribute-login.png)

-5. Add Regular Expression for Allowed Claims.
+5. Add a regular expression for allowed claims.

-   Once you have configured WSO2 Identity Server for multi attribute login, you need to provide regular expression for the allowed claims.
+   Once you have configured WSO2 Identity Server for multi-attribute login, you need to provide a regular expression for the allowed claims.
    Some claims have a default regex.
 If they don't, you need to provide it.

    1. Open the WSO2 Identity Server Management Console.
-   2. In the **Main** menu, click **List** under **Claims**.
+   2. Go to **Main** >  **Claims** and click **List**.
    3. Select the claim you want to provide the regular expression for and click **Edit**.
    4. Enter the regex pattern under the **Regular Expression** field.
    5. Click **Update** to save the changes.